Lewis Bloor Admits To Cheating On Marnie Simpson

 The former TOWIE reality star had denied the claims made by his ex that he had waited for her to fall asleep being for sneaking off to be with another girl.

 Lewis and Marnie got together after appearing on the show, Celebrity Big Brother, and had enjoyed each other’s company.
 The two shared pictures of each other and it seemed that the two were madly in love with each other.
-However the two first split up last year with Marnie tweeting the end of their relationship.
+However, the two first split up last year with Marnie tweeting the end of their relationship.

 The two reunited but a video surfaced of the young man kissing another girl and that was the end of their relationship.